yeagerai/genlayer-project-boilerplate/README.md

    - If the Bet was correct, the user earns a point.

 3. Querying Data:
-   - Users can retrieve all bets or bets for a specific player.
+   - Users can retrieve all bets.
    - The contract also allows querying of points, either for all players or for a specific player.

 4. Getting Points: